This is a crisis, 2023

 Gallery hours: Fridays and Saturdays 3-7pm

-Public Infrastructure is an interactive installation featuring video art and textile sculptures, transforming a hostile landscape into a dreamlike site of play.
+Public Infrastructure is a participatory installation featuring video art and textile sculptures, transforming a hostile landscape into a dreamlike site of play.

-In Tamara’s 2023 video artwork This is a crisis, an anonymous bureaucrat traipses around the City of Toronto, repurposing hostile architecture as their personal playground.
+This is a crisis (2023): An anonymous bureaucrat traipses around the City of Toronto, repurposing hostile architecture as their playground.
 Featuring spliced audio of former mayor John Tory’s victory speeches from 2014, 2018, and 2022 municipal election nights, bleak scenes are juxtaposed with a heavy-handed narrative of progress and inclusion.
-This work offers a critical commentary on navigating procedural obstacles, surveillance and criminalization of poverty, and what cities lose when they leave the most marginalized behind.
+Documented on January 31, 2023—weeks before Tory would resign—this public performance and accompanying video artwork offer a critique of procedural fetishism, the surveillance and criminalization of poverty, and what cities become when they leave the most marginalized behind.

-Tamara Jones is an arts worker based in Tkaronto (Toronto) and Yelamu (San Francisco) whose practice uses experimental video, site-specific performance, and sculpture to explore bureaucratic architecture and the politics of public space.
-Their work has been programmed by the Black Experimental Film Festival, Artspace Gallery, Pleasure Dome, Dancemakers, and Images Festival.
-Their writing—documenting social movements and the cultural sector—has been published by The Local, Spring Magazine, The Globe and Mail, The Ex-Puritan, and a handful of independent zines.
+Tamara Jones is an arts worker based in Tkaronto (Toronto) and Yelamu (San Francisco).
+They create work about bureaucracy and urban choreography, often expressed through performance, appropriated media, experimental video, and participatory art practices.
+Tamara’s work has been programmed by the Black Experimental Film Festival, Artspace Gallery, Pleasure Dome, Dancemakers, Images Festival, and Whippersnapper Gallery.
+Their writing—documenting art and social action in the cultural sector—has been published by The Local, Spring Magazine, Mayworks Festival, The Globe and Mail, The Ex-Puritan, and elsewhere.

 Accompanying programming